-Chalk Paint is the creation of Annie Sloan.
-It’s a furniture paint designed to adhere to surfaces without sanding first.
-The paint dries to a matte finish, requires a finish coat to protect against staining/damage, and is extremely versatile.
-When dry, the paint can be distressed, which is an asset (or not) depending on your desired look.
+Chalk Paint is the original creation of Annie Sloan.
+It’s a furniture paint designed to adhere to surfaces (often old wooden furniture) without sanding first.
+Annie’s Chalk Paint (and many imitator chalk style paints) adheres well without sanding or prep, dries to a matte finish, requires a top coat to seal, and distresses easily for a rustic or farmhouse-style look.

 - It adheres to most surfaces, no sanding required

-- It’s a “no-prep” paint (I personally think prep is still VERY important, more on that below)
+- It’s a “no-prep” paint (I personally think prep is still important, more on that below)

 - Annie Sloan’s original formula is very low VOC (note: not necessarily the case for copy-cat brands)